Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 The limited edition sculpture was not numbered.
 The exact number produced was never released and is not known, but was likely in the neighborhood of 30 items.

-Released as a limited edition restricted to 750 copies, A Star is Born was the first skater in a series of three.
-Available in color only her edition size was later increased to include an additional 75 for availability outside the continental U.S. She was completed in 1986.
+Released as a limited edition restricted to 750 copies, A Star is Born, was the first skater in a series of three, the second in 1985 and third in 1986, are shown later on this page.
+Available in color only, her edition size was later increased to include an additional 75 for availability outside the continental U.S. It is likely this sculpture was completed.

 Issue / Completed Price